Marijuana Legalization and Decriminalization Overview

 Marijuana Decriminalization Explained

-Only about a third of states have decriminalized marijuana.
-Even in these decriminalized states, possessing larger quantities or selling marijuana have significant potential penalties.
+But even in states that have decriminalized the herb, possessing larger quantities or selling marijuana have significant potential penalties.
 Therefore, you still need to be aware of the criminal laws in your state.
-If you are arrested for marijuana use or distribution, you should consult a qualified criminal defense attorney.

 Federal vs. State Laws